Har Senaim: History

 The site features a Roman temple and settlement that has been included in a group of Temples of Mount Hermon.
 The ruins of a second Ancient Greek temple were also found nearby.
 The Roman temple featured an altar carved with a relief of Helios, the sun god.
 The shrine at Har Senaim was carved out of solid bedrock.
 The settlement measures approximately 5000 m2.

 Various ancient Greek inscriptions were found at the site.
 One inscription found on the altar called upon the great Gods in an appeal for the salvation of the Emperor Hadrian.
 Other finds included a basalt animal muzzle and a brass ring that was decorated with the image of a merman.
+A coin minted by the Hasmonean ruler John Hyrcanus was also found at the site.

 Several coins were found dating to Byzantine and Mamluk periods.
 The complex at Har Senaim has been suggested to be a cult site or funerary garden and compared to the high places mentioned in the Books of Kings.